A Pickle for the Knowing Ones

-A Pickle for the Knowing Ones is an 1802 autobiographical book written by American businessman Timothy Dexter.
+A Pickle for the Knowing Ones, also known as Plain Truths in a Homespun Dress, is an 1802 autobiographical book written by American businessman Timothy Dexter.
 The book uses unorthodox spelling and grammar conventions, and contains almost no punctuation.
-Dexter was a rich businessman and eccentric, known for gaining his wealth through lucky investments like sending coals to Newcastle at the time of a miners' strike.
+Dexter was a rich businessman and eccentric, known for gaining his wealth through ill-advised but ultimately lucky investments like sending coals to Newcastle at the time of a miners' strike.
 The book includes complaints about things such as politicians and the clergy, while Dexter praises his own glory and even says that he should be the emperor of the United States.
 The second edition is noted for containing pages of punctuation in the appendix.

 Background

 Dexter was born in Malden, Massachusetts, in 1743, and began working as a tanner at 16.
 He moved to Newburyport, Massachusetts, when he was 21 and married a wealthy widow, Elizabeth Frothingham, obtaining a sizable fortune with the marriage.
 At the end of the Revolutionary War, Dexter purchased a large sum of Continental currency that was worthless at the time.
 Several years later it had regained its value from prior to the war, making Dexter extremely wealthy.
 With it, he purchased ships and began a trading company.

-Dexter began selling bed warmers to the West Indies, a move that proved to be a good idea when the captain sold them as ladles in molasses production.
+Dexter began selling bed warmers to the tropical West Indies, a move that proved to be successful when the captain sold them as ladles in molasses production.
 In another instance, Dexter bought a large amount of coal and sent it to Newcastle, an idea given to him by opponents as a trick, but it happened that Dexter sent the coal during a miners' strike in the town.
-Dexter's luck in the trading business soon made him one of the richest men in Massachusetts, causing much contempt from other businessmen in the area.
+Dexter's luck in the trading business soon made him one of the richest men in Massachusetts, drawing much contempt from other businessmen in the area.
 Dexter had published letters in a number of newspapers that, in the words of Dexter, "amused the public with the comical ebullitions of Lord Dexter's genius."
-Dexter wrote A Pickle for the Knowing Ones and distributed it to the public free.
+Dexter wrote A Pickle for the Knowing Ones and distributed it to the public for free.